bean-mhm/gsx/README.md

-# What is ECX?
+# What is GSX?

-ECX is a C++20 library providing many of the basic stuff needed to build a game, simulation, or any other type of graphics projects.
+GSX is a C++20 library providing many of the basic stuff needed to build a game, simulation, or any other type of graphics projects.

-# `ecx::ecs`
+# `gsx::ecs`

-ECX lets you quickly write systems and create a world that manages those systems.
+GSX lets you quickly write systems and create a world that manages those systems.

 ## Systems